 5. Incident Management

-Deployers must maintain a process for identifying, logging, investigating, and resolving AI incidents — situations where an AI system produced an erroneous, biased, or harmful output.
-The program must include defined severity levels, escalation paths, and external reporting procedures for high-severity incidents.
+Maintaining a process for identifying, logging, investigating, and resolving AI incidents — situations where an AI system produced an erroneous, biased, or harmful output — is good practice.
+TRAIGA does not require you to report incidents to a regulator; external reporting applies only where another law or contract requires it.

 Enforcement timeline and penalties